toolsforexperiments/plottr/doc/source/dataformat.rst

 Relevant data classes
 ---------------------
 :DataDictBase: The main base class.
 Only checks for correct dependencies.
+Any requirements on data structure is left to the inheriting classes.
 :DataDict: The only requirement for valid data is that the number of records is the same for all data fields.